-Brake started her career with the fast food chain in Newfoundland in 1986, where she was hired to flip burgers.
-She worked her way up the ladder to become restaurant manager.
+Brake started her career with the fast-food chain in Newfoundland in 1986, where she was hired to flip burgers.
+She worked her way up the ladder to become a restaurant manager.

 Brake, who often put in 12-hour days, was asked to achieve unrealistic goals.
 She was eventually asked to take an embarrassing demotion, which would have seen her take orders from much younger employees who she herself had trained.

 Brake argued before an Ottawa judge that she was a victim of constructive dismissal.
 The owners of the McDonald’s franchise in Kanata believed otherwise and were of the opinion that she should have accepted the demotion.

 Earlier this year, Superior Court Justice Kevin Phillips concluded that this was, in fact, a case of constructive dismissal and that Brake was set up to fail.
 She was therefore owed severance by her employer.

 She was awarded the equivalent of 20 months’ salary and benefits, which worked out to $104,499.33.

 Unfortunately, Brake will not be able to access her severance because the judgement is being appealed by Perry McKenna, the franchise owner of the McDonald’s in question.

 A frustrated Brake told Postmedia News that “If they wanted to get rid of me, they should have done it the proper way, to give me severance and say, ‘You know what> Thank you Esther for your hard work.'”